Optum/dce/docs/terraform.md

 ## Accessing Terraform Outputs

 The DCE Terraform module outputs a number of parameters, which may be useful for interacting with the configured resources.
-For example, the `api_url` output tells you the base url for your DCE API Gateway endpoint.
+For example, the `api_url` output provides the base url for your DCE API Gateway endpoint.

 Use the [`terraform output`](https://www.terraform.io/docs/commands/output.html) CLI command to access outputs.